Best internet providers for expats in the Netherlands 2026

 Ziggo: Cable giant, best TV bundles

-Official website: ziggo.nl
+Official website: ziggo.nl/tv-internet (affiliate link)

 Ziggo dominates cable internet with ~90% household coverage and offers the best TV packages in the Netherlands, including sports.